Editorial Policies

 The electronic version of the journal is available on the portal of Ivan Franko National University of Lviv and on the website of the Vernadsky National Library of Ukraine.

-Articles are published in English and Ukrainian.
+Articles are published in English.

 All publications contain an abstract that presents the main results in Ukrainian and English.